QCD Flux Tubes and Anomaly Inflow: Chromoelectric Flux Tube and Anomaly Inflow

 and $\chi_{L}$ satisfies $ (-r^0 r^1) \chi_{L} = - \chi_{L} $.
 Then solution to (\ref{Dirac4D}) obtains the same exponential profile as in Ref.\cite{Callan-Harvey}

 and $\psi_R = i \gamma^2 \psi_L $.
-Note that the difference between equations (\ref{Dirac4D}), (\ref{Dirac2D}) and those in Ref.\cite{Callan-Harvey} is that we have included the gauge potential $\tilde{A}_{\mu}$ explicitly.
+Note that the difference between equations (\ref{Dirac4D}), (\ref{Dirac2D}) and those in Ref.\cite{Callan-Harvey} is that we have included the gauge potential $Z_{\mu}$ explicitly.
 The exponential profile in (\ref{4Dpsi}) shows that chiral zero modes are localized on the flux tube.
 However, let us keep in mind that this is based on the assumption (\ref{Az}).
-Other gauge configurations could modify the exponential profile or even remove it, which indicates the transverse motion of quark zero modes.
-Here there is also a two-dimensional chirality is defined by the $-\gamma^0 \gamma^1$ which is the two-dimensional analogue of $\gamma^5$ in four dimensions.
-From the eqt. (\ref{Dirac2D}) we see that chiral zero fermions are coupled to a gauge field and it is well known that a gauge anomaly appears in the flux tube \cite{Callan-Harvey, Naculich}
+Other gauge configurations could modify the exponential profile significantly, indicating the transverse motion of quark zero modes.
+Note that there is a two-dimensional chirality defined by the $-\gamma^0 \gamma^1$ which is the two-dimensional analogue of $\gamma^5$ in four dimensions.
+From the eqt. (\ref{Dirac2D}) we see that chiral zero modes are coupled to a gauge field.
+It is well known that a gauge anomaly appears in such a situation \cite{Callan-Harvey, Naculich}

-This seems to be a problem since the original theory QCD should not have gauge anomaly in the four dimensional spacetime.
-The gauge anomaly on the vortex configuration is actually cancelled by a topological term.